AndrewAcomb/NU_Wink/README.md

 # NU_Wink
 Hello team!

-This is the repsitory we will be pushing to.
+This is the repository we will be pushing to.
-Test